-- 25. A student dissatisfied with any aspect of teaching provided by the School may pursue his or her case through the Principles and Procedures for the Consideration of Student Complaints, unless the substantive subject of the grievance is covered by a separate procedure such as that on sexual harassment. - 26.
+- 25. A student dissatisfied with any aspect of teaching provided by the School may pursue his or her case through the Principles and Procedures for the Consideration of Student Complaints www.lse.ac.uk/resources/schoolRegulations/ principlesAndProceduresForTheConsiderationOfStudentComplaints.htm, unless the substantive subject of the grievance is covered by a separate procedure such as that on sexual harassment. - 26.
 A student dissatisfied with the result of any assessment may appeal against the decision of the examiners concerned, as set out in the Regulations for the consideration of appeals against decisions of boards of examiners for taught courses.
 Appeals are not permitted against the academic judgment of the examiners. - 27.
 There is a right of appeal to the Director against a decision under Regulation 17 to exclude a student from assessment.